CHELSEA CASEY, LPC, LMFT-I

 - Brené Brown

+I'm Chelsea (she/her)!
 I was born and raised in the Los Angeles area, coming to Portland in 2016.
 I feel so much gratitude for the greenery of Oregon, and try to get outside with my partner and pup any chance I get.
 I love the food scene in Portland, and make a point of trying new restaurants often.
-I love watching (Dodger) baseball, learning about new things, gardening, and embracing my creativity through art and design.
+I love watching (Dodger) baseball, learning about new things, gardening, hosting friends and family, and embracing my creativity through art and design.

 I hold a Master's Degree in Marriage and Family Therapy from the University of Southern California.
 I'm a Licensed Professional Counselor in the State of Oregon, as well as a registered Marriage and Family Therapy Intern awaiting my exam.
 I have a passion for working with teens, young adults, women, and members of the LGBTQ+ community.

 I aim to create an environment supportive to people with all body sizes/shapes, abilities, genders, sexual orientations, races and ethnicities, and religious affiliations.
 I am committed to anti-racist work in my life and the therapy room.
-I am constantly learning how to continuously do better here and am open to your feedback!
+I'm also learning how to continuously do better here, and I'm open to your feedback!

 Although it's worth it, beginning therapy can be scary.
 If you have questions, or are interested in starting therapy with me, please reach out with a phone call, email, or using the form below.
+Generally email is the best way to reach me initially.
 I typically schedule a free 20-minute initial call to determine if we'd like to set-up a first appointment.

 My building has limited ADA access, please reach out to me in order to determine if it will meet your needs.
 The restroom is not gendered.